arya-satwika/habit-clone/README.md

 [ ] figure out how to make API calls every 10 minutes

+[ ] figure out how to store shit in cookies

+[ ] figure out how to get the user's cookies

+[ ] how to identify who is who with just cookies

 [X] how to extract the day from the date and put it in a corresponding row

 [X] how to store the data??
 DB